 While Donate Life flag raising ceremonies are often held in April for National Donate Life month, the Donate Life flag can actually fly all year long.

-In Colorado, numerous hospitals would also fly the Donate Life flag in ceremonial fashion throughout the year, every time someone has given the gift of life through organ and tissue donation as a small yet powerful way to honor those selfless donors and their families.
-To find an event near you to attend, visit our event calendar.
+In Colorado, many hospitals fly the flag every time someone has given the gift of life through organ and tissue donation.
+Flying that flag is a small, yet powerful way to honor selfless donors and their families.

 What Can You Do to Show Your Support?

 Now that you know what the Donate Life flag represents and why flag raising ceremonies take place in Colorado, we encourage you to keep an eye out for the Donate Life flag when you drive by a local hospital.
 Some even hold a small moment of silent reverence for donors and their family whenever they see the Donate Life flag flying high.

 This April, be sure to #ShowYourHeart in honor of National Donate Life month.
 Getting involved is easy!
 Upload a photo, customize it with a heart that represents the gift of life, then share that photo, and why you signed up as a donor, on social!
 Help us reach 2,000 photo submissions in April to represent the number of people in our local area waiting for a lifesaving transplant.